wochatme/PuttyGPT/askrob/build.md

 The source code of PuttyGPT is based on the source code of Putty 0.8.
 As we know, Putty is a very famous SSH tool and it has great reputation in security area.
 What we did is only adding less than 2000 lines of source code into the codebase of Putty.
 The new source code does not change anything of Putty kernel.
 It only handles the AI chat window that is to communicate with the server of wochat.org by using HTTPS protocol.

 If you trust the codebase of Putty, and if you are clear about the logic of the new source code added by PuttyGPT, then you will be confident about the security quality of PuttyGPT.
-This document will help you establish your confidence about PuttyGPT and enjoy what PuttyGPT did for you.
+This document will help you establish your confidence about PuttyGPT and enjoy what PuttyGPT does for you.

 The completed PuttyGPT program is only one execution file called "puttygpt.exe".
 You do not need anything else.
 In order to generate puttygpt.exe, You have two options:
 - If you trust the source code of PuttyGPT, we will compile the source code of PuttyGPT directly to generate puttygpt.exe.